pereira-lui/blog/README.md

 ### Como publicar uma nova versão:

 1. Faça as alterações no código
-2. Atualize a versão no arquivo `blog-pda.php`:
+2. Atualize a versão no arquivo `blog.php`:
    ```php
    * Version: 1.0.1
    ```